sdispater/pendulum/docs/_docs/instantiation.rst

 Instantiation
 =============

-There are several different methods available to create a new instances.
+There are several different methods available to create a new `DateTime` instance.

 First there is the ``create()`` helper.
 It allows you to provide as many or as few arguments as you want